get-got/discord-downloader-go/README.md

         * — _settings.reactWhenDownloaded : boolean_
         * _Default:_ `true`
         * Confirmation reaction that file(s) successfully downloaded.
 Is overwritten by the channel/server equivelant of this setting.
+    * :small_blue_diamond: "reactWhenDownloadedHistory"
+        * — _settings.reactWhenDownloaded : boolean_
+        * _Default:_ `false`
+        * Confirmation reaction that file(s) successfully downloaded when processing history commands.
+Is overwritten by the channel/server equivelant of this setting.
 ---
 * :small_blue_diamond: "filenameFormat"
     * — _settings.filenameFormat : string_